 Day comes from hard-working New Mexican roots.
 Her father was a local doctor, rancher and small business owner outside of Glorieta, NM, while her mother managed a restaurant on the Santa Fe Plaza.
 At an early age, Day became interested in language, political science and the arts.
 After graduating with her Bachelor of Arts, Day witnessed the social and political realities for four countries, learning to speak three languages fluently.

-Before returning to attend law school at the University of New Mexico, Day worked as a Public Interest Fellow at the American Civil Liberties Union in Denver, Colorado, where she worked on several public policy issues including voter rights and the preservation of free speech.
-Day became interested in criminal law, and was recognized for her work and dedication to providing pro bono legal services to the community, including working for the release of a falsely accused man who had been wrongly incarcerated for 28 years.
+Day has served as a Public Interest Fellow at the American Civil Liberties Union in Denver, CO, where she worked on several public policy issues including voter rights and preservation of free speech.
+She became interested in criminal law and was recognized for her work and dedication to providing pro bono legal services to the community, including working for the release of a falsely accused man who had been wrongly incarcerated for 28 years.

 After law school, Day continued to serve her community as an American Bar Association Young Lawyers’ Division National Scholar and was named the youngest serving President of the Board of Directors of the New Mexico Womens’ Bar Association in 2013.
 Following her Masters program, Day acquired experience at the Federal level in Washington, D.C. practicing regulatory law and interacting with the U.S. Department of Transportation, the Federal Aviation Administration, and the National Transportation Safety Board.